This product is successfully added to your cart

 Michael Servetus (= Michael Villanovus) printed two more editions in Lyon in 1535 and 1541.
 Servetus was tried for heresy in 1553.
 One of the allegations was that he had written a statement on the verso of the map of the Holy Land describing it as primarily infertile.
 The idea originated in Fries's edition in 1522.
 Servetus was burned at the stake, and at Calvin's orders, many copies of Servetus's books followed him into the flames.

 Fries also published other books on astrology and medicine.
-In addition, he undertook a reduction of Waldseemüller's large map of 1516, the Carta marina navigatoria, which he translated into German simultaneously.
-The map was published in 1525, but no copy survived of this edition.
+In addition, he undertook a reduction of Waldseemüller's large map of 1516, the Carta Marina Navigatoria, which he translated into German simultaneously.
+The map was published in 1525, but no copy of this edition survived.
 The earliest copy known is dated 1530.

-In 1525 Strasbourg had become a thoroughly reformed city, and the Roman church's adherents found themselves increasingly unwelcome.
-It was probably for this reason that Fries renounced his citizenship and moved to Metz.
+In 1525, Strasbourg had become a thoroughly reformed city, and the Roman church's adherents found themselves increasingly unwelcome.
+For this reason, Fries probably renounced his citizenship and moved to Metz.
 During this period, he published his last two medical works.

-*He should not be confused with the historian Lorenz Fries of Mergentheim (1491-1550).
+*He should be distinct from the historian Lorenz Fries of Mergentheim (1491-1550).

 Martin Waldseemüller (Ilacomilus) (c.
 1473-1519)